 A memorial was held at St. Philip's in The Hills in Tucson, AZ.
-Internment will be at Arlington National Cemetery in Arlington, VA, on April 19, 2006 at 10:00am and will be followed by a memorial service at St. Alban's Episcopal Church (3001 Wisconsin Ave., NW) in Washington, D.C. at 11:30am.
+Internment will be at Arlington National Cemetery in Arlington, VA, on April 19, 2006 at 10:00am and will be followed by a memorial service at St. Alban's Episcopal Church (3001 Wisconsin Ave., NW) in Washington, D.C. at 11:30am with a reception immediately following in the parish hall.